 The pump-out is at the far end of the pontoons.
 The refuse disposal point and elsan are within the car park area.
 There are also recycling bins for glass, paper and cans within the compound.

-The car park adjacent to the Canal & River Trust offices is primarily for the use of CRT staff and visitors during the hours of 8am and 5pm.
-Spaces here cannot be reserved or guaranteed for mooring customers.
-There is another large car park towards the top of Caen Hill Lock Flight on the off-side of the canal, which is accessed via Marsh Lane.
-The CP PLUS parking permit issued to mooring customers is for this car park, it is not valid for the small car park by the CRT offices.
+The car park adjacent to the Canal & River Trust offices is primarily for the use of CRT staff and visitors during the hours of 7am and 6pm.
+Spaces here cannot be used by mooring customers during operational hours.
+However, there is a large pay & display car park towards the top of Caen Hill Lock Flight on the off-side of the canal, which is accessed via Marsh Lane.
+Customers are issued with a CP PLUS parking permit for this car park, it is not valid for the small car park by the CRT offices.

 The mooring site has no access restrictions and can be viewed at any time.
 Please have consideration for the other moorers on site.